 After a divorce 5 years ago, Richard updated his Will, leaving everything to his adult children.
-We married 3 years ago, and he hasn't updated his Will or added my name to the two duplex rental property titles (except as 1% owner at time of purchase of the building which he/we bought with $40K of...
+We married 3 years ago, and he hasn't updated his Will or added my name to the two duplex rental property titles (except as 1% owner at time of purchase of the building which he/we bought with...
 Read more »

 Both you and your husband should have updated your Wills after getting married.
 Real property doesn't automatically pass to another unless it is titled correctly to do so ("right of survivorship", "tenants by the entirety", Transfer on Death Deed, etc.).
-If you are left out of your spouses Will,...Read more »
+If you are left out...Read more »

 To do a garnishment a creditor first has to have a judgment from the court.
 Then they have to serve garnishment papers on someone who has your property or money.
 So if you go somewhere to cash a check it is unlikely that your creditor would be aware of you doing this in time to serve garnishment...Read more »

 to $550 with another 10% (compounded on the yearly increase) increase this year bringing it up to $605!
 We own our units.
 It is getting to the point that we cant even sell if we wanted out.
 We cant move our units and as the lease payment keeps increasing we cant sell or we would have to walk away....
 Read more »